-They might not have the sharpest displays, or beautiful metal designs, but a budget smartphone can still be good looking, offer decent specs, a good battery life and a solid performance, while saving your pennies at the same time.
+They might not have the sharpest displays, or the most seamless metal designs, but a budget smartphone can still be good looking, offer decent specs, a good battery life and a solid performance, while saving your pennies at the same time.
 Who can argue with that?

-Whether you are after an impulse replacement or you just can't bear the thought of spending the best part of £500 or more on a device that lets you ring people among a few other things, head to our gallery to find the best budget phones available to buy today for under £200.
+Whether you are after an impulse replacement or you just can't bear the thought of spending the best part of £600 or more on a device that lets you ring people among a few other things, here are the best budget phones available to buy today for under £200.

 Our top recommendation

 Here's our choice for the best all-round Android budget handset on the market at the moment...